-SEVEN20 Announces Brand Transition to Full Web3 Entertainment Company
+SEVEN20 ANNOUNCES BRAND TRANSITION TO FULL WEB3 ENTERTAINMENT COMPANY

 Metaverse: Creating experiences in Web3 that give creators access and control

-Wilson is manager and business partner to electronic music star deadmau5.
+Dean Wilson is Manager & Business Partner to electronic music star deadmau5.
 Together they were early adopters of NFTs and they continue to push the boundaries within live tech and deadmau5's virtual gaming world of Oberhasli.
-In 2021 alone, Wilson and deadmau5 released multiple blockchain-powered NFT projects including a July 2021 collab with artist Alan Bolton, the ‘SLICKMAU5' NFT collection on Nifty Gateway, NFT VIP packages to deadmau5's 2021 Red Rocks shows, and his single "this is fine" with Portugal.
+In 2021 alone, Dean & deadmau5 released multiple blockchain-powered NFT projects, including July 2021 collab with artist Alan Bolton, the 'SLICKMAU5' NFT collection on Nifty Gateway, NFT VIP packages to deadmau5's 2021 Red Rocks shows, and his single "this is fine" with Portugal.
 The Man was released on the blockchain as NFTs.

 Seven20 is partnered with the following companies: